ShasTheMass/gitify/README.md

 - run the on2git.sh command, passing the local folder location as the first argument and your github username as the second argument
 	> `./on2git.sh [`your local folder location`]` `[` your github username `]`

+# Note
-If you came across access permission issues on the last step above, run the following command
+- If you came across access permission issues on the last step above, run the following command
 	> `chmod u+x on2git.sh`
-Then repeat,
+- Then repeat,
 	> `./on2git.sh [`your local folder location`]` `[` your github username `]`